 By Marika Sboros

 Today, Foodmed launches Vital Signs, an occasional series of Q&A interviews with those forging new paths in nutrition science globally.
 Along with top doctors and scientists, we also feature ordinary mortals.
-These are the brave lay people who make up the wisdom of the crowds.
-They usher in bottom-up change from eminence-based to genuinely evidence-based medicine.
+These are the brave people who make up the “wisdom of the crowds”.
+They aren’t swayed by eminence-based but rather genuinely evidence-based medicine.

 First up is Canadian-born US-based carnivore and artificial intelligence hacker L Amber O’Hearn who lives in Colorado.
-O’Hearn is a data scientist by profession.
-She is also a singer, writer, mathematician who has been researching and experimenting with ketogenic and evolution-based diets since 1997.
+O’Hearn is a data scientist by profession – and also a “white-hat hacker”.
+She has been researching and experimenting with ketogenic and evolution-based diets since 1997.

-O’Hearn has put her day job aside to focus on researching, writing, and speaking about nutrition.
-She is an author at The Ketogenic Diet For Health and Empirica and has no qualms about going carnivore.
-And yes, she eats some of her meat meals raw.
-And no, she’s not aggressive as a result of being a dedicated carnivore.
+O’Hearn has now given up her day job aside to focus on researching, writing, and speaking about nutrition.
+She is an author at The Ketogenic Diet For Health and Empirica .
+Yes, she eats some of her meat meals raw.
+And no, she’s not aggressive because she eats only meat.
 Here’s what drives her dietary habits:

 Marika Sboros: What was your earliest ambition?